But weight! There’s more.

 I love the way Eugene Peterson paraphrased it in The Message:

 Friends, when life gets really difficult, don’t jump to the conclusion that God isn’t on the job.
 Instead, be glad that you are in the very thick of what Christ experienced.
-This is a spiritual refining process, with glory just around the corner.
-(1 Peter 4:12-13, emphasis mine)
+This is a spiritual refining process, with glory just around the corner. (‭‭1 Peter‬ ‭4‬:‭12‬-‭13, emphasis‬ mine)

 Sure, there are times when we’ve done nothing to cause us to expect pain, and in those times, pain is a gift alerting us to a possible problem.
 But when it comes to growing our faith, God has already told us to expect some pain.

-Stop being surprised at the pain that proves you’re growing.
-Share on XStop being surprised by the suffering, and keep reminding yourself that what made you sore is preparing you for more.
+Stop being surprised by the suffering, and keep reminding yourself that what made you sore is preparing you for more.

 It’s true about our faith, and it’s what I’ll be telling myself tomorrow about my muscles.